VitorGCarrilho/bring-project/README.md

 Just using spring mvc with xml configuration (spring boot wasn't allowed to this project)

+## SECURITY

+Using spring security with basic auth with an in memory user just for the test (Do not deploy production like this)

 ## RUN LOCALLY

 You can run locally in the following ways: